 As part of the UTSA vision for continued growth, the university has plans for $265 million in construction over the next three years.
 The University recently received funding from the Texas Legislature for an $82 million building for the College of Engineering, where enrollment has grown more than 90 percent in six years.
 In 2008, UTSA welcomed the newly expanded Recreation and Wellness Center and University Center Phase III.

-In addition to the educational advantages, UTSA generated $1.2 billion in annual business revenues and supported an estimated 15,720 jobs in the San Antonio metropolitan statistical, based on 2008 figures.
-In FY 2009, UTSA ranked No. 3 among UT System Components in percentages of purchases involving historically underutilized businesses (HUB).
-Purchases totaled more than $65 million, with $16.5 million or 25 percent designated or obtained from (HUB) vendors.
-The university currently has 4,342 employees.
+In addition to the educational advantages, UTSA generated $1.2 billion in annual business revenues and supported an estimated 15,720 jobs in the San Antonio metropolitan statistical area, based on 2008 figures.
+In FY 2014, UTSA ranked No. 1 among UT System Components in percentages of purchases involving historically underutilized businesses (HUB), with HUB purchases totaling more than $16.

-UTSA has a goal to become a doctoral/research extensive institution (at least 50 doctoral degrees a year in at least 15 disciplines) by 2015.
-As the premier doctoral/research university of South Texas and as a Hispanic-serving institution, UTSA will continue to provide educational opportunities for the underrepresented population of the region at the highest level of excellence.
+As the premier doctoral/research university of South Texas and a Hispanic Serving institution, UTSA will continue to provide top-tier educational opportunities at the highest level of excellence.